vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 You now have your the security agent installed on your device and your solution configured.
 It is a good time to check out the different views for Azure Defender for IoT.

-1. On the left-side menu, under **Security**, click **Overview**.
+1. On the left-side menu, under **Defender for IoT**, click **Overview**.

     You will see the health overview for your devices, hubs, and other resources appear on two charts.
 You can see the Built-in real-time monitoring, recommendations and alerts that were enabled right when you turn on your Azure IoT Defender.

     ![Screenshot of Azure IoT Security Module](media/LAB_AK_18-security-dashboard.png)

-1. On the left-side menu, under **Security**, to view the monitored resources, click **Settings** and then click **Monitored Resources**
+1. On the left-side menu, under **Defender for IoT**, to view the monitored resources, click **Settings** and then click **Monitored Resources**

-    This pane lists all of the resources current monitored for your IoT Solution.
+    As your saw earlier, this pane lists all of the resources currently being monitored for your IoT Solution.
 At a glance, you can see the overall health of your resources across your IoT solution and can then drill into each resource and see more details.
 If you wish to add additional resources, you can click **Edit**, and then select a subscription and resource group from which to add.

     > **IMPORTANT**:
     > The process that evaluates the security configuration of your IoT resources may take up to 24 hours to run, therefore the initial status displayed on the dashboard does not reflect the actual state of your resources.